jeffdruid/weather-now/README.md

 - Verified that all text content and fonts used on the page are legible, clear, and easy to understand.

+#### Acceptance Test

+- Verified that the application meets the specified user stories and acceptance criteria.

 The manual testing confirms that the page operates smoothly across multiple browsers, adapts well to different devices, ensures accurate link navigation, and maintains clear readability for users interacting with the content.

 #### Desktop